 Wroclaw – From Prague, head over to spend a day in the charming city of Wroclaw, Poland.
 This lesser-visited city is dotted with interesting sites to see and full of endearing quirks — including a myriad of little dwarf statues that can be spotted throughout the city!

 Krakow – End your itinerary in Poland’s second-largest city of Krakow.
 This city is filled with history, both heartbreaking and fascinating, and it is worth taking the time to explore that along with it’s beautiful Old Town.
 It is also possible to take a day trip to the Wieliczka Salt Mine or to Auschwitz-Birkenau Concentration Camp Museum.
+You could even take a day trip to the Tatra Mountains, if that suits your fancy.

 The Baltics are one of Europe’s most underrated regions but also happen to contain some of the most charming spots in all of Eastern Europe.
 Filled with fairy-tale-like cities, incredible cuisine and fascinating history, this is how you should spend two weeks in the Baltics.